Fn key

-The key, short form for function, is a modifier key on many keyboards, especially external keyboards, and is not available for mobile devices.
-For use in a compact layout, combine keys which are normally kept separate.
-Alt + Fn is typically found on laptops due to their keyboard size restrictions.
+The key, short form for function, is a modifier key on many keyboards.
+It is generally used for the purpose of rapidly changing display or audio settings, such as brightness, contrast, or volume.
+When included on laptop keyboards, it is often combined with the Alt key due to restricted keyboard size.
 It is also found on many full-sized "multimedia" keyboards as the F-Lock key.
-It is mainly for the purpose of changing display or audio settings quickly, such as brightness, contrast, or volume, and is held down in conjunction with the Caps Lock to change the settings.

 Compact layouts

 Typically, in a compact layout the main area of the keyboard (containing the letter keys) is kept in much the same layout as with a full-sized keyboard, and the numeric keypad is moved to share a group of central keys.
 This allows typists to enter text without having to learn a new layout.
 The symbol that is accessed through pressing Fn is often printed on the key in a smaller font, a box, or different colour (usually blue but sometimes orange).

-This 78-key UK layout is taken from the Apple iBook.
-Characters in blue are accessed through the Fn key, but functions on the top row can be accessed without Fn key in Mac OS X.
+This 78-key ISO layout is taken from an iBook G4.
+Characters in blue are accessed through the Fn key, but functions on the top row can be accessed without Fn key in macOS.